ninn-kou/PA28/Theorem - Flying Notes/RPLA Exam Revision.md

 - Turbulence
   - *Turbulent vortices causing downdrafts are most likely downwind of the obstacle.*
   - **Weak turbulence** could lead to very strong rolling moment or a direct downdraught by increasing AoA from a heavy aeroplane.
+  - Wingtip vortices occur when a wing is generating **lift**.
   - To **avoid** weak turbulence
     - `You: takeoff` `Heavy: takeoff` liftoff *before* the heavy aircraft's liftoff point, and stay above and upwind its flight path
     - `You: landing` `Heavy: landing` stay above the heavy aircraft's flight path, and land *past* its touchdown point.
     - `You: land` `Heavy: takeoff` aim to land "before" the point the aircraft became airborne
 - Helicopter Downwash (Rotorwash)
   - vertically and outwards

+### Meteorology

+- Clouds
+  - Latin
+    - `cumulus`: heaped
+    - `altus`: high
+    - `cirrus`: curl
+    - `stratus`: layered
+    - `nimbus`: rainstorm
+  - Special Types of Clouds
+    - **Nimbostratus**: a multi-level, amorphous, nearly uniform and often dark grey cloud that usually produces continuous rain, snow or sleet but no lightning or thunder.
+    - **Cumulonimbus**: are capable of producing lightning and other dangerous severe weather, such as tornadoes, hazardous winds, and large hailstones.
+    - **Cumulus**:
+      - form via atmospheric convection as air warmed by the surface begins to rise.
+      - are often precursors of other types of clouds, such as cumulonimbus, when influenced by weather factors such as instability, moisture, and temperature gradient.
+      - tubular cloud streets (in lines stretching over 480 kilometres long) generally form during high-pressure systems, such as after a cold front.
+      - good visibility between cumulus clouds
+    - **Stratus**: while light rain (drizzle) may fall, this cloud does not indicate much meteorological precipitation.
+- Mountain Waves
+- **Thermals** are caused by the sun heating the earth.
+- **Turbulence**
+  - *Light*: No significant changes to the aircraft attitude and/or altitude
+  - *Moderate*: May change the aircraft attitude and/or altitude but the aircraft remains positive control at all times
+  - *Severe*: abrupt changes in aircraft attitude/altitude, and the aircraft may be out of control for short periods
+- Convection
+- Inversion
+- Interpret Synoptic Chart

 ### Loading